 His interest in reading culminated in him studying English at the University of California, Santa Barbara.
 Exposure to a host of great authors inspired him to begin writing fiction and started his journey to becoming a children’s book author.
-Although he began writing short stories for adults, he was drawn to the whimsical, imaginative nature of children’s literature and began working on his first book for children.
+Although he began writing short stories for adults, he was drawn to the whimsical, imaginative nature of kid’s literature and began working on his first book for children.

-His most recent work is the two-part Young Alchemist series, which is targeted at a middle grade audience.
+Children’s book author Caldric Blackwell’s most recent contribution to kid’s literature is the two-part Young Alchemist series, which is targeted at a middle grade audience.
 The first book in the series, The Missing Alchemist, follows alchemy student Craig Pike and clever archer Audrey Clife as they travel across mysterious lands and battle other-worldly creatures in a quest to rescue a famous alchemist.
 The second book in the series, The Sacred Artifact, centers on Craig’s attempt to uncover the secrets of a mysterious artifact, which entails journeying to the birthplace of alchemy to seek the advice of a mysterious, ancient alchemist.

-Outside of reading and writing, children’s book author Caldric Blackwell enjoys hiking, gardening, and playing bass and guitar.
+When he’s not working on kid’s literature, children’s book author Caldric Blackwell enjoys hiking, gardening, and playing bass and guitar.
 He currently resides in Southern California.